Divakarm15/Methods/2MFA bypass/2MFA.md

+1.login to  a account and enable 2mfa
+2.now use the cookie tool and copy the cookie paste it in a browser
+3. the acc will loggedin without asking for 2mfa

 --- authenticate yourself, if the 2FA is still poped up and you got cookie/token, copy the 2FA enabled account and paste it to another user.